 Skype contacts.
 Quite soon they mutually penetrated, because I enjoyed cheap

 skype-out calls to my connections abroad.
-But this penetration remained quite manual and thus
+But this penetration remained manual and thus

-absolutely under my control: I had not so many numbers I wanted to see both in Skype and in the address book.
+absolutely under my control: I had not got too many numbers I wanted to see both in Skype and in the address book.

-Then Google and Adroid appeared and the sweet pair aggressively put their hands too deeply into my
+Then Google and Adroid appeared and the sweet couple aggressively put their hands too deeply into my

 pockets and copied my contacts to their database.
 But they saved me from those awful